MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/web-app-manifests.md

 To learn more about manifest members, see the [Web app manifests documentation][MDNWebAppManifests] at MDN.

-Using a manifest also enables you to unlock powerful features that allow your app to behave like native apps, like adding app shortcuts or identifying as a share target.
+Using a manifest also enables you to unlock powerful features that allow your app to behave like native apps, such as adding app shortcuts, or identifying as a share target.

 <!-- todo: when these experimental features land in the manifest and so are no longer experimental, move the "URI Protocol Handling" & "URL Link Handling" sections from article [Experimental features in Progressive Web Apps (PWAs)](experimental-features/index.md) into the present article, but preserve the two headings there, move them to the bottom, with a link pointing to the moved sections in this article. -->